BlueBrain/CoreNeuron/README.md

 h.quit()
 ```

-and run this model as:
+We can run this model as:

 ```
 python test.py